Reporting

 Standard capabilities

-This capability enables users to download transaction data from right within the dashboard.
+This section enables users to download transaction data from right within the application.
 One can filter on the transaction date and then download the data in a variety of formats for offline analysis.
 The data fields available in this view include date, transaction token, transaction type, transaction state, currency, amount, USD amount, etc. Watch this short demo video to learn more.

 Overview page